ackama/rails-template/README.md

 to start the Rails app that this template creates:

 - PostgreSQL
-- chromedriver
+- Chromedriver

-## Usage
+## How do I use this?

 This template requires a YAML configuration file to to configure options.

-It will use `ackama_rails_template.config.yml` in your current working directory if it exists.
+It will use a file called `ackama_rails_template.config.yml` in your current working directory if it exists.
 Otherwise you can specify a path using the `CONFIG_PATH` environment variable.

 [ackama_rails_template.config.yml](./ackama_rails_template.config.yml) is a
 documented configuration example that you can copy.